alozowski/textplease/README.md

-# 📝 text please! — Intelligent Audio Transcription
+# 📝 text, please! — Intelligent Audio Transcription

 **textplease** transforms your long-form audio and video files into accurate, structured transcripts with intelligent segmentation and precise timestamps.